 The East African Community Medicines Regulatory (EAC – MRH) Programme was launched in 2012 becoming the first Regional Economic Community (REC) in Africa to initiate harmonization procedures for medicines regulation under the African Medicines Registration Harmonization Initiative (AMRHI).
 The Programme aimed at establishing harmonized and functioning medicines registration and regulation systems within the East African Community (EAC) in accordance to the national and internationally recognized standards and best practices.
-Implementation of the Programme is done by the National Medicines Regulatory Authorities (NMRAs) in all EAC Partner States namely: The Department of Pharmacy, Medicines and Laboratories (DPML) of Burundi, The National Drug Authority (NDA) of Uganda, Pharmacy and Poisons Board (PPB) of Kenya, Pharmacy Task Force (PTF) of Rwanda, Drug and Food Control Authority (DFCA) of South Sudan as well as The Tanzania Food and Drugs Authority (TFDA) and The Zanzibar Food and Drugs Agency (ZFDA) of the United Republic of Tanzania.
+Implementation of the Programme is done by the National Medicines Regulatory Authorities (NMRAs) in all EAC Partner States namely: The Department of Pharmacy, Medicines and Laboratories (DPML) of Burundi, The National Drug Authority (NDA) of Uganda, Pharmacy and Poisons Board (PPB) of Kenya, Pharmacy Task Force (PTF) of Rwanda, Drug and Food Control Authority (DFCA) of South Sudan as well as The Tanzania Medicines and Medical Devices Authority (TMDA) and The Zanzibar Food and Drugs Agency (ZFDA) of the United Republic of Tanzania.
 Objectives

 - To implement an agreed upon common technical document for registration of Medicines in the EAC Partner States